otto-de/api-guidelines/api-guidelines/rest/resources/collection-resources/rules/must-use-common-paging-query-parameters.md

 ---
-type: MUST
 id: R100024
 ---

-# use common paging query parameters
+# MUST use common paging query parameters

 ::: info Info
 This rule applies to public APIs.
 For private APIs it should be followed.